Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 If so, how do you work out the best wire size?

-First, you should find out the minimum impedance for your speakers – you should be able to get this from the user manual or the manufacturer’s website.
+First, you should find out the minimum impedance for your speaker – you should be able to get this from the user manual or the manufacturer’s website.

-Then, if you wanted to be sure of getting it exactly right, you could use this as the impedance for your speakers.
+Then, if you wanted to be sure of getting it exactly right, you could use this as the correct impedance.

 Now, you have plenty of slack when working out the best wire gauge for a cable length – so the chances are it won’t make a difference.